michael-rubel/laravel-enhanced-container/README.md

 $this->assertTrue($request);
 ```

-Remember that you need to use `call` to method binding to work.
-It returns the instance of `CallProxy`.
-If you rely on interfaces, the proxy will automatically resolve bound implementation for you.
+Note: if you rely on interfaces, the proxy will automatically resolve bound implementation for you.

 #### Note for package creators
 If you want to use method binding in your own package, you need to make sure the [`LecServiceProvider`](https://github.com/michael-rubel/laravel-enhanced-container/blob/main/src/LecServiceProvider.php) registered before you use this feature.